-Like Boston, I proxy for line length using precinct closing times from 3334 precincts in 17 Florida counties, covering 75.7% of the state's population.
-Unlike Boston, however, movement of precinct borders between elections makes it challenging to compare the reported precinct turnout in 2012 to that in 2014.
-To estimate the effect, I first identify the set of voters in each of the 3334 precincts in 2012 using the voter file
+Like Boston, I proxy for line length using precinct closing times from 3,334 precincts in 17 Florida counties, covering 75.7% of the state's population.
+Unlike Boston, however, movement of precinct borders between elections makes it challenging to compare the reported precinct turnout in 2012 to that in 2014.28 To estimate the effect, I first identify the set

-$^{25}$ Although there are 255 precincts in Boston, precinct closure time was not available for 8 of them and there is missing demographic data for two more.
-Table A11 presents the full results of this model.
+$^{^{25}}$ Although there are 255 precincts in Boston, precinct closure time was not available for 8 of them and there is missing demographic data for two more.

-&lt;sup>26 These were percent white, median income, percent with a college degree, percent under 18 years old, and percent over 65.
+26These were percent white, median income, percent with a college degree, percent under 18 years old, and percent over 65.
 The racial demographics were collected from precinct level Census reports from the 2012 American Communities Survey.
 The others were aggregated from Census block-group data in the 2012 ACS.

-$^{\rm 27}$ Because I control for 2010 turnout in the model, I chose not report 2010 as a second placebo test, although such a model (which excludes the 2010 turnout control variable) indicates a null effect (p = 0.899).
+27Because I control for 2010 turnout in the model, I chose not report 2010 as a second placebo test, although such a model (which excludes the 2010 turnout control variable) indicates a null effect (p=0.899).

-&lt;sup>28 In 13 of the 17 counties, the number of precincts changed between the two elections, indicating that precinct boundaries throughout the counties were altered.
+28In 13 of the 17 counties, the number of precincts changed between the two elections, indicating that precinct boundaries throughout the counties were altered.